KyleKing/dash_charts/README.md

 python examples/ex_px.py
 ```

-## Example Charts
+## Example Charts and Tables

-Below are screenshots and links to the example code for each chart included in dash_charts
+Below are screenshots and links to the example code for each chart or table included in dash_charts

 ### Pareto Chart